mono/mono/sdks/ios/README.md

 install the app on the simulator, runs it, and collects output into a log file.

+# The app builder

+This is a C# app which is used to create an ios .app bundle.

 # Make targets

 Similar to the ones in xamarin-macios/tests